-Quality is central to all Precision Micro activities – this includes protection of the environment and reducing our environmental impact through the use of safe working practices, process developments to reduce waste and re-cycling.
+Quality is central to our chemical etching services – this includes the protection of the environment and reducing our environmental impact.

-A copy of our Environmental Policy can be downloaded here.
+You can download a copy of our Environmental Policy here.

 Precision Micro will only work with suppliers who have pre-registered their chemicals under the Registration, Evaluation, Authorisation & Restriction of Chemicals (REACH) regulation.